 4. Admit to your mistakes

 “I can see now that I didn’t read your email properly, and that’s totally my fault.”

 5. Explain what you’ll do differently

 Explain clearly what you or the company will do differently next time to avoid this happening again.
 This is your chance to show a commitment to improvement and to start rebuilding customer confidence.
 Not only that, but it gives you a chance to prevent other customers from having the same bad experience.

-“We’ve already added a new monitoring tool that will alert our support team immediately if this happens again so that we can get on top of it quickly.”
+“We’ve already added a new monitoring tool that will alert our Support team immediately if this happens again so that we can get on top of it quickly.”

 It’s up to the customer whether or not they accept your apology, but you should make sure they know that you are there to listen and help.